-- Be able to express oneself orally and in writing correctly in Spanish and in a foreign language. - Know the fundamental aspects of the curriculum with respect to languages, reading and writing, and, particularly, second language learning. - Know the theories on language acquisition, the stages of development of the linguistic and pragmatic components of the language. - Apply knowledge of teaching the mother tongue and second language in early childhood. - Know, value and know how to communicate the importance of reading at this stage. - Be able to teach content-related lessons in English.
-Be able to identify learning difficulties related to languages and reading and writing. - Ability to use reading promotion strategies appropriate to this educational level - To know the cultural elements and the most important literary production of Englishspeaking countries.
+- Be able to express oneself orally and in writing correctly in Spanish and in a foreign language. - Know the fundamental aspects of the curriculum with respect to languages, reading and writing, and, particularly, the learning of second languages. - Know the theories on language acquisition, the stages of development of the linguistic and pragmatic components of the language. - Apply knowledge of teaching the mother tongue and second language in early childhood. - Know, value and know how to communicate the importance of reading at this stage. - Be able to teach content-related lessons in English.
+Be able to identify learning difficulties related to languages and reading and writing. - Ability to use reading promotion strategies appropriate to this educational level - Know the cultural elements and the most important literary production of English-speaking countries.